jamesesguerra/vault/dotnet in action/2 - Complete Applications/2 - Configuration.md

 ```

 #### Adding a configuration provider
-To add a configuration provider, you can consult with either the `Configuration` property of `WebApplicationBuilder` or `WebApplication`.
+To add a configuration provider you can consult with either the `Configuration` property of `WebApplicationBuilder` or `WebApplication`

 There are some providers that are already added by default:
 - JSON file provider